Mengrou-Wang/Mengrou-Wang/README.md

 # Hi, welcome to my page

 I am an economic and policy analyst with 7 years of work experience in Canada.
-I work with data and economic research everyday to present valuable information that could advise my executive members on strategic decision-makings by orally communication and writing reports.
+I work with data and economic research everyday to provide advisory service to my executive members on strategic decision-makings by orally communication and writing reports.

 My skills and typical day:
 - use Python, R, SQL, Power BI and Microsoft Excel to synthesize data information.